emmateva18/converter-sql-to-csv/README.md

 <a name="about"></a>
 ## About

-* We have created a converter that exports data from database to a .CSV format
+* Library that generates a CSV file from a table or list of data
+* Delimiter based on system settings

 <a name="team"></a>